LinkBoss vs Rank Math: The Internal Linking Gap No One Talks About

 The suggestions appear in the editor as you write.
 You review them, accept or reject each one, and insert the link.
 For a small blog with a consistent editorial team, this is a useful workflow enhancement.

 The system relies entirely on manual input at every stage.
 Someone has to tag the pillars, keep those tags current, and insert every link post by post.
+Internal linking fundamentals dictate that link placement should reflect content hierarchy, but Rank Math’s manual approach cannot enforce hierarchy across more than a handful of tagged pages at a time.

 Pillar content identification through manual tagging is a starting point, not a scalable strategy.
 As your catalog grows, the tagging system needs constant maintenance to stay accurate.

 More critically, Rank Math has no awareness of your link graph as a whole.
-It can’t tell you which posts are under-linked, where link equity is pooling, or whether your anchor text distribution is creating over-optimization risk.
+It cannot tell you which posts are under-linked, where link equity is pooling, or whether your anchor text distribution is creating over-optimization risk.

 It surfaces suggestions for the post you’re currently editing.
 Everything else is invisible to it.